PennLINC/grmpy_opendata/docs/data-narrative.md

 # 04: CuBIDS

+CuBIDS was installed in the micromamba environment `cubids` from source code.
+VERSION: v1.2.1.dev5+g0be1b9a26

 The git hashes referenced in this section refer to the datalad commit hashes and can be retrieved by running `git log --oneline` in the datalad dataset.

 ## Removing metadata fields